HEnquist/camilladsp/README.md

     -w, --wait       Wait for config from websocket

 OPTIONS:
-    -o, --logfile <logfile>                Write logs to file -l, --loglevel <loglevel>              Set log level [possible values: trace, debug, info, warn, error, off] -a, --address <address>                IP address to bind websocket server to
+    -s, --statefile <statefile>            Use the given file to persist the state -o, --logfile <logfile>                Write logs to file -l, --loglevel <loglevel>              Set log level [possible values: trace, debug, info, warn, error, off] -a, --address <address>                IP address to bind websocket server to